systerel/S2OPC/README.md

 S2OPC server can also dynamically load a UANodeSet XML at startup.
 To do so, set `TEST_SERVER_XML_ADDRESS_SPACE` to the location of the address space and launch the sample server.

+## Server configuration

+The server configuration can be defined manually using the C structures defined in csrc/api_toolkit/sopc_user_app_itf.h (SOPC_S2OPC_Config).
+It is also possible to use an XML parser for XML complying with schemas/s2opc_config.xsd.
+The S2OPC demo server use a configuration for tests by default, to use a custom XML configuraiton file set `TEST_SERVER_XML_CONFIG` to its location.

 ## S2OPC Development

 - systematic peer review using GitLab Merge Request mechanism,